snydergi/snydergi.github.io/_projects/toastbot.md

 ---

 ## Overview
-Toastbot is a ros2 package that relies on the moveitapi package to command an Emika Franka Panda robot pick up a piece of bread, toast it, and place it on a plate.
-The package uses April tags to track objects in the physical environment of the robot and to track when object states change.
+The goal of this project, more simply referred to as ToastBot, was to use an Emika Franka Panda robot arm to pick up a piece of bread, put it in a toaster, start the toaster, and place it on a plate.
 ### Collaborators
+This project was done in collaboration with the following students:
 * Sharwin Patil (https://github.com/Sharwin24)
 * Asa Rogers (https://github.com/asarogers)
 * Tony Shilati (https://github.com/tony-shilati)

+### Demo Video

+<video src="/public/images/projectImages/toastDemo.mp4" width="1000" controls></video>

+### MoveIt API

 ### Computer Vision